 The Martin family has been running Hartsdale since 1974.
 Edward Caterson Martin, Sr.—the father of the cemetery’s current director, Edward Martin, Jr.—was a master stone engraver.
 He created many of the monuments that you can still see at Hartsdale today.

-Hartsdale is still very much an active cemetery and although death is unpredictable, Martin says that they average one burial a day.
+Hartsdale is still very much an active cemetery and although death is unpredictable, Martin says that they average one burial per day.
 The grounds are open every day of the year except New Year’s Day; holidays are popular times to visit, as are the pet’s birthday or the anniversary of its death.
-In early May, baskets and stuffed rabbits—remnants from Easter—still decorate the graves of the dearly departed.
+When I visit in early May, baskets and stuffed rabbits—remnants from Easter—still decorate the graves of the dearly departed.

 The cemetery “provides refuge to visiting pet owners, and a chance to reflect on times past with beloved companions,” writes Hartsdale vice president—and Brian’s brother—Edward C. Martin III, in his book, The Peaceable Kingdom in Hartsdale.
 “Every day many come, even years later, to express their enduring love.”